raaxis/nds4ios/README.md

 * Fix loading game saves on some games
 * Ability to set the folder the rom chooser reads from
 * Native iPad UI
-* Use of cmake to generate Xcode project
 * Much more.

 Contributors